CERCLA and EPCRA Continuous Release Reporting

 To assist you with reporting continuous releases, EPA has developed a guide on the Reporting Requirements for Continuous Releases of Hazardous Substances that includes forms for written reports.
 The Guide provides an overview of the information required for the initial and first anniversary follow-up reports to assist your collection of the required information.

-The forms may also be used as your EPCRA followup reports to the State Emergency Response Commission of any state likely to be affected by the release; and the Local Emergency Planning Committee of any area likely to be affected by the release.
+The forms may also be used as your EPCRA followup reports to the State Emergency Response Commission (SERC) of any state likely to be affected by the release.
+And for the Local Emergency Planning Committee (LEPC) of any area likely to be affected by the release.

 Send your completed forms to the appropriate EPA regional office for the geographical area where the releasing facility or vessel is located.
 Your EPA regional office can also provide assistance in understanding and complying with all reporting requirements.